TianyunZ/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Whether you make your own model or not, include screenshots of your use of Teachable Machines, and write how you might use this to create your own classifier.
 Include what different affordances this method brings, compared to the OpenCV or MediaPipe options.\*\*\***

 ![Alt Text](img/tm.png)

+Design: It can be used in the smart doorbell with a camera.
+The doorbell will notify the house owner who is visiting, any of her friends, family, colleages or a stranger.

 *Don't forget to run ```deactivate``` to end the Teachable Machines demo, and to reactivate with ```source tmachine/bin/activate``` when you want to use it again.*